AdobeDocs/experience-platform.en/help/edge/personalization/offer-decisioning/offer-decisioning-overview.md

 * **Datastreams:** For more information, please read the [datastreams](../../fundamentals/datastreams.md) documentation.

-* **Identity**: For more information, please read this documentation outlining how [Platform Web SDK leverages Identity Service](../../identity/overview.md).
+* **Identity**: For more information, please read this documentation outlining how [Platform Web SDK uses Identity Service](../../identity/overview.md).

 ## Enabling Offer Decisioning

-To enable Offer Decisioning, you need to perform the following steps:
+To enable Offer Decisioning, perform the following steps:

 1. Enabled Adobe Experience Platform in your [datastream](../../fundamentals/datastreams.md) and check the "Offer Decisioning" box